 Over the years I had stopped praying to St. Jude as I had felt that praying to God directly made more sense, but I decided to start again.
 A month before the exam I sent a prayer request to St. Jude on the online site of the Jhansi shrine.
 Till today I say the novena every single day, and it has not only helped me achieve success, but has also increased my faith in God.

-The lessons I've learnt in the past 5 years :
+The lessons I've learnt over the past 5 years :

 1) Don't be afraid of failure.
-In India, since the time we were in school it had always been drilled in our heads that failure is a bad thing.
-I grew up with that mindset and when I did fail in my first attempt of CA final, it hit me so badly and I took a long time to recover.
+In India, especially in school, it had always been drilled in our heads that failure is a bad thing.
+I grew up with that mindset and when I did fail in my first attempt of CA final, it hit me badly.
 I wish I was taught that failure is necessary in life, and that it will make you stronger than you ever thought you'd be.
 Learn to forgive yourself and try again.

 2) Giving up is easy, but it's not worth it.
 Although it took time for me to reach my goal, and giving up seemed like the better option many a time, I'm so proud of myself for persevering.
 I would never have forgiven myself if I gave up, because I knew all along that I had the potential, and I just needed to find my way back.
 (Read 'Quitting Is Easy, Don't.')